Shopify/slate/packages/slate-cli/README.md

 ```

 #### 2. Run `npm install -g gulp`
-This will install Gulp and its dependencies globally.
+This will install [Gulp](http://gulpjs.com/) and its dependencies globally.

 #### 3. Run `npm link`
-This will install both run-time project dependencies and developer tools listed in the [package.json](package.json) file.
+This will install project dependencies and developer tools listed in the [package.json](package.json) file.
 It also creates a symbolic link from this project to your global npm directory.

 #### 4. Run `slate setup`
-This will install project specific dependencies and developer tools.
+This installs project-specific dependencies and developer tools.
+More details [here](#setup).

-## Global Options
+## Global options

 #### Help `-h, --help`
 Outputs usage information for generic help.
 This can also be used for a specific command.